Rich Reel

 Square Dance Caller

-Before COVID-19, I called weekly for 3 area square dance clubs, teaching classes from beginner thru A2.
+I call weekly for 3 area square dance clubs, teaching classes from beginner thru A2.

 More about square dancing below.